w3c/PWETF/W3C_Chairs_Training.md

 Starting a working or community group includes establishing some procedures:

 * How often will the group meet and when?
-* How will the group meet?
+* How will the group meet online, in-person?
 * What modes of communication will we use?
 * How will we manage scribing, queue management, documentation?